-Remember that our online activity takes a toll on our resources, communities, and climate.
+Remember that our online activity takes a toll on our resources, communities, and environment.
 It serves an important purpose, but like any heavy industry it needs to adjust to a world with limitations.
-Earth is only so big, and resources like fresh air and water or raw materials are not infinite.
+Earth is only so big, and resources like fresh air and water and raw materials are not infinite.
 We can't let online computing grow to 10% or more of our electricity-to the point where we struggle to meet our other power needs.

-Digital climate action is getting started late because the problem was out of sight, and going online had a good environmental reputation as a replacement for travel and printing.
-Data centers used to be a smaller concern, but now they are getting attention-and we have to accelerate this trend by publicizing a rising environmental crisis.
+Digital sustainability is getting started late because the problem was out of sight, and going online had a good environmental reputation as a replacement for travel and printing.
+Data centers used to be a smaller concern, but now they are getting attention-and we have to accelerate this trend by publicizing a rising environmental crunch.
 Share your concerns with friends, especially if they work in tech.
-Advocate for cloud sustainability at work.
+Advocate for digital sustainability at work.
 And remember to adjust your online computing to mitigate your environmental impact.
-Every small step makes a difference when we all take digital climate action.
+Every small step makes a difference.